5 Tips for Setting and Reaching Recovery GoalsYou are here:

 - What do I miss about my life before recovery?

-- What makes me feel better, even for a short time?
+- Things that make me feel better, even for a short time?

 - What do I like about my life now?

-- What would I like to be different now?
+- Things I would like to be different now?

 - What was my greatest achievement?